No products in the cart.

-This project started as an experiment, but we ended up loving it so much, we thought we’d share it!
-If your kids have collected bunches of fall leaves that are starting to dry and lose their color, this is a great way to “save” them without keeping a pile that has passed their prime.
-Here’s an amazing secret tip: black and white photocopies provide a fun way for kids to inspect ANY object – but it works especially well for leaves!
+If your kids have collected bunches of fall leaves that are starting to dry and lose their color, this unique fall leaf collage a great way to “save” them without keeping a pile that has passed their prime.
+Here’s an amazing secret tip: black and white photocopies provide a fun way for kids to inspect the details of ANY object – and it works especially well for leaves!
 The monochromatic color creates a simplified “skeleton” that allows for fantastic visual exploration and investigation opportunities.
 As soon as we had made our photocopies we thought they deserved their very own art project!

 - A few pieces of thick paper or cardstock (we used 1 sheet each of white, neon pink and neon yellow-green)

 - Tissue paper (we used a small 5″ x 5″ square of green, pink, yellow, orange and red)

 - Collected leaves + a copier – OR our free printable black & white photocopied leaf (right-click and save to download)

 - Craft glue, a glue stick or Mod Podge

 - Chalk or Pastels (we used a piece of white chalk)

 - Scrap decorative patterned paper or paper you’ve stamped or printed with a pattern (we used dotted kraft paper)

 - Kraft paper, a grocery bag, or lunch bag (we printed some of our photocopied leaves on a grocery bag we cut to fit in our printer)

 - Bleeding tissue paper (I like this kind)